stefanoc/policy/README.md

 A resource entity must include the ```Policy::Resource``` mix-in; this adds the ```policy_for(agent)``` instance method.

-The provided ```Policy::RoleBasedPolicy``` class implemts a simple role-based policy which stores the permissions in a YAML file.
+The provided ```Policy::RoleBasedPolicy``` class implements a simple role-based policy which stores the permissions in a YAML file.
 It assumes that the agent responds to the ```role``` instance method.
 Example: